These 'rules' are outlined in our Code of Meeting Practice which is based on the Model Code of Meeting Practice for Local Councils in NSW.

 - Do not interrupt meeting procedures or engage in disorderly conduct.

-- Filming, photographing or recording (video and audio) of any type is not permitted without prior written permission of the General Manager in accordance with the Code of Meeting Practice.
+- Filming, photographing or recording (video and audio) of any type is not permitted without prior written permission of the CEO in accordance with the Code of Meeting Practice.
 Members of the media are asked to identify themselves to the appropriate Council Officer.

 - Any items which could cause discomfort or harm to Councillors, Council Staff or other members of the public are not permitted.